 Abstract

-Colour aberration or albinism is characterized by the total absence or partial absence of skin pigmentation due to absence of active tyrosinase enzymes in pigment cells.
+Colour aberration, in particular albinism, is characterized by the total absence or partial absence of skin pigmentation due to absence of active tyrosinase enzymes in pigment cells.
 Absence of pigment cells affects skin and hair coloration, resulting in a total white fur or skin coat colour with red eyes.
 Present observations deal with the colour aberration of three species of wild ungulates, namely Nilgai (Boselaphus tragocamelus), Blackbuck (Antilope cervicapra) and Indian Gazelle (Gazella bennettii) from the different districts of Rajasthan state, India.
-Nilgai individual was observed in Udaipur district, Blackbuck from Jodhpur district and Indian Gazelle from Jalore district.
+A Nilgai individual was observed in Udaipur district, a Blackbuck from Jodhpur district and an Indian Gazelle from Jalore district.
 During behavioral observation, all three species individuals performed normal behavioral activities.

 Keywords: Albinism, Ungulates, Nilgai, Blackbuck, Indian Gazelle, Rajasthan.